-My September Bibles for China mission trip fulfilled more than expectations could have imagined.
+My Bibles for China mission trip fulfilled more than expectations could have imagined.
 Even though you may bring a long history of mission activity, God’s Spirit and joy will occupy any unfilled vessel as long as you are open and serving.
-Visiting with Chinese Christians in their local churches and participating in their joyful Bible distribution celebrations, was indescribable.
-I love to see believers so hungry to get their hands on The Word.
-I wish we had that same desire in other countries.
+Visiting with Chinese Christians in their local churches and observing their joyful Bible distribution celebrations, was indescribable.
+It is amazing to see believers so hungry to get their hands on The Word.
+It would be remarkable if we had that same desire in other countries.

 This mission experience reminded me of a quote from Karen Watson: “The Missionary Heart: Care more than some think is wise.
 Risk more than some think is safe.
 Dream more than some think is practical.
 Expect more than some think is possible.
 I was called not to comfort or succeed, but to fulfill.
 There is no joy outside of knowing Jesus and serving Him.”
 All I can say is AMEN!